 - Change from one Medicare Prescription Drug Plan to another.

 - Drop your Medicare Prescription Drug Plan.

-If you want to drop your Medicare Advantage plan and return to Original Medicare, you can do so during the Medicare Advantage Disenrollment Period (January 1 through February 14 each year).
+If you want to drop your Medicare Advantage plan and return to Original Medicare, you can do so during the Medicare Advantage Open Enrollment Period (January 1 through March 31 each year).
 You can also add a stand-alone Medicare Prescription Drug Plan during this time.

 You can easily compare the Medicare plan options available in your area by entering your zip code where shown on this page.